WE NEVER SHARE OR SELL OUR CUSTOMERS INFORMATION.

-We use your information to conduct our business with you for the purposes of providing our services to you and or processing payment from you.
+We use customer data for personalisation of ads and to conduct our business with you for the purposes of providing our services to you and or processing payment from you.

 We may use the information we hold for research or internal statistical purposes and this is for our legitimate interests for us to analyse historic activity, to improve our algorithms to help determine future business impact and to further our commercial interests to enhance our services in developing new systems and processes.

 Following a completed transaction with you we may contact you and invite you to provide feedback which we may publish on our website and other digital media platforms including social media.
 This will be with your permission and consent and any published content other than your first name or your title and surname will be anonymous to protect your identity and personal information.

 Please follow this link (Google's Privacy & Terms) to understand how Google will use customer data upon consent to using this site,